 - Recent research and studies have shown that nonsteroidal anti-inflammatory drugs (NSAIDs) and tumor necrosis factor-alpha (TNF-α) blockers have positive effects on patients with AS.
-Patients with AS who are treated with these drugs found improvement in their pain, physical function and morning stiffness.
+Patients with AS who are treated with these drugs found improvement in their pain, physical function, and morning stiffness.

-- Surgery is usually not required in most patients with AS; however, doctors might suggest this option when patients are in a progressive stage where pain is severe.
+- Surgery is usually not required in most patients with AS; however, doctors might suggest this option when patients are in a progressive stage where the pain is severe.
 They may perform repair or replacement of the damaged joints (hip/knee) and tendons.